Lydorn/Polygonization-by-Frame-Field-Learning/README.md

 For more about explanations about using submodules and git, see [SUBMODULES.md](SUBMODULES.md).

+## Venv

+As of 2022-12, venv is probably the best solution to install a virtual environment with all required dependencies using the provided [requirements.txt](requirements.txt).
+I use Python 3.10 and PyTorch 1.13.

 ## Docker

-The easiest way to setup environment is to use the Docker image provided in the [docker](docker) (see README inside the folder).
+OLD SOLUTION: use the old Docker image I provide here: [docker](docker) (see README inside the folder).
+However, it builds an old environment not guaranteed to work with the updated code.

 Once the docker container is built and launched, execute the [setup.sh](setup.sh) script inside to install required packages.